Henry Sandham: Biography

-In 1865, Sandham married Agnes Fraser, the sister of his mentor.
+In 1865, Sandham had married Agnes Fraser, the sister of his mentor.
 In early 1880, Sandham and his wife toured England and France.
 In December, they were visiting Boston, Massachusetts, intending only stay for a short while to complete some portrait commissions, but instead they ended up staying there for nearly twenty years.
 It was at this time when he decided to focus more on art and less on business.
 In 1882, The Century Magazine (the successor to Scribner's) sent him on assignment with Helen Hunt Jackson to Southern California to investigate the lives of Mission Indians.
 That work was published in 1883 and eventually formed the basis of her 1884 best-selling novel Ramona, for which Sandham also supplied illustrations (in a 1900 edition).
 Besides his illustrations, he was also known for portraits, including one of Canadian Prime Minister John A. Macdonald, and his historic paintings.
-During his period in Boston, his works were regularly shown at the Boston Art Club and the American Watercolor Society of New York, and he exhibited at Hermann Wunderlich’s New York gallery in 1888 as well as the World's Columbian Exposition (1893), Cotton States and International Exposition (1895), and Tennessee Centennial and International Exposition (1897).
+During his period in Boston, his works were regularly shown at the Boston Art Club and the American Watercolor Society of New York, and he exhibited at Hermann Wunderlich's New York gallery in 1888 as well as the World's Columbian Exposition (1893), Cotton States and International Exposition (1895), and Tennessee Centennial and International Exposition (1897).
 His mural of the Battle of Lexington, The Birth of Liberty, appeared on two United States postage stamps issued to commemorate the event, one in 1925 and another in 1975.

 Sandham moved to London in 1901, and continued his career there, with works shown at the Royal Academy of Arts from 1905 to 1908.
 His wife died in 1906, and he died in 1910.
 He is buried in Kensal Green Cemetery.